Eugénio Tavares: Biography

 Eugénio de Paula Tavares was born on the island of Brava in October 1867 to Francisco de Paula Tavares and Eugénia Roiz Nozzolini Tavares.
 His family is mainly descended from Santarém, Portugal.
 He was baptized at the Saint John the Baptist (São João Baptista) church in Brava.
 A few years later, his father starved to death and he was adopted by José and Eugénia Martins de Vera Cruz.
 José Martins de Vera Cruz, a physician and surgeon who was also mayor of Boa Vista and Sal (Sal was not its own municipality until the 1930s) and later of Brava after he moved.
 One of his distant relatives João José de Sena was mayor of the island.
 In 1876, he attended Nova Sintra's primary school (Escola Primária).
 Most of his times, he never attended school, along with another Cape Verdean poet José Lopes, he was self-taught.

 The city of Mindelo largely marked the Bravense child, later he went to the public farm in Tarrafal de Santiago.
 At age 15, he made an anthology known as the Almanaque de lembranças Luso-Brasileiro, an almanac which he wrote until his death, the remaining were posthumously published in 1932.
 He returned to his native island in 1890, first he received his own farm and married D. Guiomar Leça.
 When Serpa Pinto was colonial governor, he congratulated the poet.
 He published several "morna" poems, his new themes included love, island, sea, women, emigrant and health.
 Tavares was influenced by one of the greatest Portuguese writers of the time including Luís de Camões and João de Deus.
 Between 1890 and 1900, Tavares was the "dolphin" of Cape Verde".
 One of his works did not appear until 1996 in Cape Verde and was "Hino de Brava" ("Hymn of Brava") which became the island's official anthem.
 As hunger affected the island along with the archipelago, Tavares lived in New Bedford, Massachusetts in the United States of America between 1900 and 1910, there he wrote articles for A Alvorada, a Portuguese language exiled newspaper in the US.
 When Portugal along with its empire became a republic, it promoted criticism in the colonies.
 He came back to Cape Verde afterwards.
 A year after his return, he published one of the most newspapers at the time, A Voz de Cabo Verde (Voice of Cape Verde) up to 1916.
 In 1922, he returned to his native island, not long after, he opened the island's first gymnasium, or high school.
 He later planted flowers in the garden named after him which is now a town square.

 In 1929, he collaborated with different articles in "Spiritual Review" done by Federação Espírita Portuguesa (the Portuguese Spiritual Federation).

 Personal life

-He also had a friend named Raul de Pina, also native of the who was a violinist.
+He also had a best friend named Raul de Pina, a native of the island of Brava, who was a well known violinist.